 Where do my children go during a service?

 Nursery care is available for children newborn-2 years with screened and consistent childcare workers.
 If you’d like to keep your infant or child with you in worship, you are more than welcome to do so.
 Please feel free to move about during the service as is needed.
 Church school begins with preschool (3-5 years) and continues through high school.
 Preschoolers may be dropped off before the service and checked into their class, or they are welcome to participate in children’s circle.
 Children’s Circle is a time when children are invited to come forward with the pastors for children’s message towards the beginning of the service.
 Afterward, the children are invited to church school.
 Following the service, parents pick their children up from the lower level Christian Education wing.
 Further questions?
 Contact Rachel Dudley.

 Who is welcome?

 Everyone is welcome… infant, child, and adult…people of any faith tradition or no faith tradition.
-Whatever your story, you’re welcome here, we mean it!
+Whatever your story, you’re welcome here!

 Who is invited to take communion?